JonathanMagnan/ireviewapple.com/pages/documentations/ipad-accessories.md

 ## Second Generation

 ```
-For the second generation it is possible to check the battery level in two ways.
+For the second generation, it is possible to check the battery level in two ways.
 First, you can follow the steps above for the first-generation Apple Pencil.
 Second, you can place it on the magnetic charging strip on the iPad Pro.
 A notification will pop up and show the current battery percentage.
 ```

 # How to charge Apple Pencil

-Before turning of, the Pencil will naturally give you a charge warning.
+Before turning off, the Pencil will naturally give you a charge warning.
 Here are the different steps to charge each generation:

 ## First Generation